infrablocks/ruby_terraform/README.md

   `var_files` are provided, all var files will be passed to terraform.
 * `var_files`: an array of paths to terraform var files; if both `var_file` and `var_files` are provided, all var files will be passed to terraform.
+* `target`: the address of a resource to target; if both `target` and `targets` are provided, all targets will be passed to terraform.
+* `targets`: and array of resource addresses to target; if both `target` and `targets` are provided, all targets will be passed to terraform.
 * `state`: the path to the state file in which to store state; defaults to terraform.tfstate in the working directory or the remote state if configured.
 * `plan`: the name of the file in which to save the generated plan.